mirkomarras/dl-master-voices/README.md

 Speaker models aim to provide compact 1-D floating-point representations (i.e., embeddings) of vocal audio files, so that the embeddings extracted from vocal audio files of the same speaker are similar to each other (high intra-class similarity) and those extracted from vocal audio files of different speakers are very dissimilar to each other (low inter-class similarity).
-Depending on the architecture, a speaker model can take as ian input directly the raw audio, the audio spectrogram, or the audio filterbank (see [here](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html) for a more detailed discussion).
+Depending on the architecture, a speaker model can take as an input directly the raw audio, the audio spectrogram, or the audio filterbank (see [here](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html) for a more detailed discussion).